Mobile System Design

 Resources

-👉 The fastest and most comprehensive way to prepare is by reading the Quick Reference Cheat Sheet — a paid printable included in the Mobile System Design book bundle.
-It contains printable checklists, API design, and diagram walkthroughs, included in the book package.
+The fastest way to prepare is the Quick Reference Cheat Sheet — a paid printable included in the Mobile System Design book bundle.
+It contains checklists, interface design tips, and diagram walkthroughs you can use in interviews.

 Short Reads & Articles